chiragkyal/cluster-image-registry-operator/pkg/storage/azure/update.md

     },
 )
 ```
-The Azure API should takes care the rest to add tags to the storage resource.
+At last the Azure API should take care the rest to add the tags to the newly created storage resource.